 Your AC system uses a chemical refrigerant to shift heat within your home outside.
 This makes your house chilly and refreshing.
-The type of refrigerant used in your house’s air conditioner has switched a few times over the years, keeping in touch with innovative breakthroughs and environmental considerations.
+The type of refrigerant used in your Gainesville house’s air conditioner has switched a few times over the years, keeping in touch with innovative breakthroughs and environmental considerations.

 To find out the “why” behind air conditioning rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have air conditioners, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling performance.

 The main problem is the refrigerant these systems has to make the refreshing air we enjoy.

 If your system was put in after January 1, 2010, it probably has R410a.
 And there’s a lot of time for you to get prepared for the phaseout.
 So, it’s not a thing you should be bothered about during this time.

 Strategies and schedules have been set for commercial HVAC units.
 But the start of the phaseout for residential AC systems hasn’t yet been scheduled.
 However, the phaseout could commence around 2024 and take 10 years to complete.